sciZer0/7/c/README.md

 ## 2.11.
 Target Works and Non-Target Works

-Target Work is the Work that is the target for Organism to be doing while working.
+Target Work is the Work that is the target for Organism to do while working.

-Non-Target Work is any Work that isn't the target for Organism but is unavoidable for Organism to be doing while doing Target Work -- meaning, is any Work that  is additional but unavoidable for Organism.
+Non-Target Work is any Work that isn't Target Work for Organism but is the Work that Organism must unavoidably do while doing Target Work.

+In other words,

+Non-Target Work is any Work that is additional but unavoidable for Organism to do while doing Target Work.

+Work is additional but unavoidable for Organism.

 For example, let's consider Work of a Linear Electric Motor (as an example of Organism).